WallyS02/Docker-DevOps-Essentials/README.md

 * **docker pull \<image\>** - pulls image from registry
 * **docker rmi \<image\>** - removes image
 * **docker build -t \<tag_name\> .** - builds Dockerfile into image, -t stands for new image tag name
+* **docker inspect \<image_name\>** - displays detailed information about image
 ## Storage
+Volumes are persistent data stores for containers, created and managed by Docker.
+You can create a volume explicitly using the docker volume create command, or Docker can create a volume during container or service creation.
 ### Storage commands
 * **docker volume ls** - lists all volumes
 * **docker volume create \<volume_name\>** - creates volume
 * **docker volume rm \<volume_name\>** - removes volume
+* **docker volume inspect \<volume_name\>** - displays detailed information about volume
 ## Networking
+Container networking refers to the ability for containers to connect to and communicate with each other, or to non-Docker workloads.
 ### Networking commands
 * **docker network ls** - lists all networks
 * **docker network create \<network_name\>** - creates network
 * **docker network connect \<network_name\> \<container_name\>** - connects container to network
 * **docker network disconnect \<network_name\> \<container_name\>** - disconnects container from network
+* **docker network inspect \<network_name\>** - displays detailed information about network
 ## Registry
+An image registry is a centralized location for storing and sharing your container images.
+It can be either public or private.
+Docker Hub is a public registry that anyone can use and is the default registry.
 ### Registry commands
 * **docker login** - authenticates to a registry
 * **docker tag \<image\> \<user/tag\:version\>** - tags image with given tag